Teddy-XiongGZ/MedRAG/README.md

 ## Usage

-Currently, we only provide support for Textbooks for demonstration.
+Currently, we provide supports for PubMed, Textbooks, StatPearls and Wikipedia.

 ```python
 from src.medrag import MedRAG